With Kent Price

 What about this Drier Season?

 Early reports indicate that 2021 could be one of the driest growing seasons in some time for Western Canada.
 That could have an impact on forage crops, Price says, because forage seed is much smaller than most other types of seed, and germination times are much longer.
 This means you need adequate moisture levels near the seed’s surface.

-Price recommends aiming for enhanced soil compaction this season to ensure that your forage seedlings receive the moisture they need.
-Compaction increases seed to soil contact, making soil moisture that is present more available to the seed.
-With less compacted soil, increased airspace means that moisture isn’t contacting the seed enough to facilitate germination.
+Price recommends aiming for enhanced soil packing this season to ensure that your forage seedlings receive the moisture they need.
+Packing increases seed to soil contact, making soil moisture that is present more available to the seed.
+With less packed soil, increased airspace means that moisture isn’t contacting the seed enough to facilitate germination.